rppicomidi/usb_midi_host/README.md

 the status byte and data bytes of the message in System Exclusive messages that are longer than 3 bytes.

-# POORLY FORMED USB MIDI DATA PACKETS FROM THE DEVICE
+## Poorly Formed USB MIDI Data Packets from the Device
 Some devices do not properly encode the code index number (CIN) for the MIDI message status byte even though the 3-byte data payload correctly encodes the MIDI message.
 This driver looks to the byte after the CIN byte to decide